majacQ/ecmascript_test262/CONTRIBUTING.md

 Where

 - `$Year` must be a 4 digit single year.
-It should not be an year range.
+It should not be a year range.
 If it's extremely necessary to add multiple years, repeat line for each year.
 - `$ContributorName` must be a legal (natural or juridical) person's name.

 The code must be a BSD or BSD-style compatible with the license of this project.
 Therefore, the line following the year and name parts should be written as in the example above.

 ### Frontmatter

 The Test262 frontmatter is a string of [YAML](https://en.wikipedia.org/wiki/YAML) enclosed by the comment start tag `/*---` and end tag `---*/`.
+In order to simplify parsing, scalar values spanning multiple lines may not be expressed using "flow" notation.

 There must be exactly one Frontmatter per test.

 Test262 supports the following keys: